 - Take 1 to 3 hours before sexual intercourse

-What is Priligy and How Does it Work?
+What is Priligy and who is it for?

-Priligy contains the active ingredient dapoxetine.
-Priligy is a new treatment for PE and it is in a class of drugs known as Selective Serotonin Reuptake Inhibitors (SSRIs).
-This class of drug is commonly prescribed to treat depression, however the drugs in this class that do treat depression, such as Fluoxetine, Paroxetine, Sertraline and Citalopram are long-acting.
-Priligy is a short-acting SSRI, meaning it's use in treating depression was found to be negligible and its use in treating premature ejaculation was found to be efficacious.
+Priligy contains the active ingredient dapoxetine and is part of a class of drugs known as Selective Serotonin Reuptake Inhibitors (SSRIs).
+This class of drug is commonly prescribed to treat depression, however, the drugs in this class that do treat depression, such as Fluoxetine, Paroxetine, Sertraline and Citalopram are long-acting.
+Priligy is a short-acting SSRI, meaning its use in treating depression was found to be negligible whereas its use in treating premature ejaculation was found to be efficacious.

 Serotonin plays a vital role in male ejaculation and increased reuptake of serotonin causes premature ejaculation.
 Priligy binds to a part of your neurone to reduce the amount of serotonin being taken back up, meaning ejaculation can be delayed by up to 300%.